CocoYard/412-pacman/README.md

 ```zsh
  python pacman.py
 ```
-Other adjustments such as using agents are in the file "commands.txt".
+Other detailed usages such as using agents are in the file "commands.txt".